cjhnbls/pipelinedb-doc-cn/streams.rst

     WHERE abs((new).sum - (old).sum) > 10;

 .. note:: **old** and **new** tuples must be wrapped in parentheses

+Check out :ref:`ct-output-streams` for more information about output streams on continuous transforms.

 ==================================
 Output Streams on Sliding Windows